koayon/awesome-adaptive-computation/README.md

 <!-- ## Approaches We're Excited To See Explored More

 - When we have early exiting we essentially have to train classifiers for each layer in addition to the main model so we have additional overhead for training which is going to save us compute at inference tine.
-Are there principled ways of early exiting at train time as well so that we don't have to learn very much from easy tokens?
+Are there better, more principled ways of early exiting at train time as well so that we don't have to learn very much from easy tokens?

 - Current approaches to sparsity are mainly transformer with some sparsity added on the margin.
 Transformers have worked so well and people are generally leaving them alone and messing with everything else around them - we're interested in paradigm shift approaches which are completely sparse and move further away from the transformer.
 -->